The Dodgers’ Ten Greatest Pitchers

 In 1962, Koufax won his first of five straight ERA titles and again struck out 18 in one game, but missed almost a third of the season due to injury.
 In 1963, he truly broke out—producing a 25-5 record, 1.88 ERA and a career-best 11 shutouts; the vaunted New York Yankees would find out about Koufax, up close and personal, in that year’s World Series when he struck out the first five batters he faced and 15 overall in Game One.
 “With the Babe Ruth Yankees,” wrote the Los Angeles Times’ Jim Murray, “Koufax could have been the first undefeated pitcher in history.”

 Koufax continued to marvel on the mound in collective ways not seen since the deadball era—and perhaps not since.
-From 1962-66, he was 111-34 with 1,444 strikeouts in 1,377 innings; he threw 100 complete games, 33 of them for shutouts—four of those no-hitters, including a perfect game in 1965; he struck out a major league-record 382 batters alone in 1965 (later topped, barely, by Nolan Ryan); and he won two Cy Young Awards, 1963 NL MVP honors, and two World Series MVP trophies in 1963 and 1965, the latter thanks to a sensational Game Seven effort against Minnesota in which he threw a three-hit shutout on just two days’ rest.
+From 1962-66, he was 111-34 with 1,444 strikeouts in 1,377 innings; he threw 100 complete games, 33 of them for shutouts—four of those no-hitters, including a perfect game in 1965; he struck out a major league-record 382 batters alone in 1965 (later topped, barely, by Nolan Ryan); and he won three Cy Young Awards, 1963 NL MVP honors, and two World Series MVP trophies in 1963 and 1965, the latter thanks to a sensational Game Seven effort against Minnesota in which he threw a three-hit shutout on just two days’ rest.
 (In eight World Series appearances, Koufax authored a stunning 0.95 ERA—but only won four of seven decisions.)

 Along with fellow Dodgers star pitcher Don Drysdale, Koufax held out before the 1966 season, angering management by bringing in an agent and demanding a guaranteed three-year contract totaling $500,000.
 Choked by the power of the reserve clause, he could only settle for a one-year deal worth $125,000—but one year was all he had left to give.
 As he continued his brilliance on the mound, he did so with great pain stemming from a rapidly arthritic elbow, emptying out the medicine cabinet for relief and absorbing so many cortisone shots that he lost count.
 Finally, after the Dodgers lost the 1966 World Series, the pain became too much; he stunned the baseball world by announcing his retirement at age 30.